 Join the Suquamish tribe and Friends of Miller Bay to learn about the importance of salmon to the Suquamish people, the role habitat plays in salmon survival, and what we can do to protect and restore habitat for these animals.

 Poulsbo’s Fish Park

-Activities will be available for all ages and include informational booths, arts & crafts, and viewing salmon in the stream.
-Salmon Stewards and Biologists will talk about the various types of salmon in Kitsap, the salmon life cycle, and healthy fish habitat.
+Activities will be available for all ages and include informational booths, arts & crafts, and salmon-viewing in the stream.
+Salmon Docents and volunteers will talk about the various types of salmon in Kitsap, the salmon life cycle, and healthy fish habitat.

 Please park across the street from Poulsbo’s Fish Park in the Nelson Park or EHL Parking lot and walk down the trail under the Lindvig Bridge.
 It’s a great walk along the shoreline!

 For more information please call 360-779-9898

 WSU Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local WSU Extension office.
 Reasonable accommodations will be made for persons with disabilities and special needs who contact Amy Linhart at 345 6th Street, Suite 550, Bremerton, WA 98337, email@example.com

 , 360-337-7157 #6272 at least two weeks prior to the event.